Apple M2 Benchmark, Test and specs

 Many leakers had counted on Apple not presenting its new second-generation M processor until the fall.
 But things turned out differently.
 And there is very likely a reason for that: the improvements in the Apple M2 are limited compared to the predecessor.

-Its pretty certain that Apple uses an identical chip layout for the Apple M2, which again consists of 4 fast performance cores and 4 efficient CPU cores.
+The Apple M2 relies on an identical chip layout, which again consists of 4 fast performance cores and 4 efficient CPU cores.
 Apparently, the processor is again manufactured in 5 nm, but the refreshed TSMC N4P process is probably already being used.
 According to the Taiwan manufacturer, this should be about 11 percent more powerful or 20 percent more efficient.

 Popular comparisons